Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Abstract reasoning study

 We formulate the first preliminary experiment to gain an initial insight into the abstract reasoning abilities of current LLMs.

-To achieve this goal, we choose a multiple-choice question answering dataset e-CARE~\cite{du2022care} for implementation. e-CARE is a large-scale explainable causal reasoning dataset with a generic fact in each example, and a generic fact can support more than one example.
+To achieve this goal, we choose a multiple-choice question-answering dataset e-CARE~\cite{du2022care} for implementation. e-CARE is a large-scale explainable causal reasoning dataset with a generic fact in each example, and a generic fact can support more than one example.
 The full set~(train, test, and dev) of e-CARE is selected for experiments.
 We filter out the examples that the corresponding generic facts support only one example.
-Table~\ref{tab:ecare} shows the statistics of e-CARE.
+Finally, we obtain 13,045 examples supported by 5,608 generic facts.

 We follow zero-shot setting to prompt the LLMs for answer selection from multiple choices, and the generic facts are not provided in the inputs~(refer to Appendix~\ref{app:abs_rea}).
 Table~\ref{tab:intro} shows the overall results: